Skip to main content

 Creator

-Collection is open for research.
-Audiovisual recordings have been digitally copied; all original media were retained, but may not be played due to format.
+Audiovisual recordings have been digitally copied and born-digital materials have been migrated from source media.
+Original media were retained, but may not be played due to format.
 Digital use copies can only be accessed in the Burns Library Reading Room.

 These materials are made available for use in research, teaching and private study, pursuant to U.S. Copyright Law.
 The user must assume full responsibility for any use of the materials, including but not limited to, infringement of copyright and publication rights of reproduced materials.
 Any materials used for academic research or otherwise should be fully credited with the source.
 The original authors may retain copyright to the materials.